By Tom Towson

 Wyoming Announcement Relating to 2025 Wage Base Effective January 1, 2025, employers will pay unemployment taxes on the first $32,400 paid to each employee, up from $30,900 in 2024.

-The COVID-19 pandemic caused a depletion of state unemployment trust funds used to pay unemployment benefits, prompting many states to take action to mitigate potential increases in tax rates.
-After eight years of declining average SUI tax rates, average rates increased by 9.9% in 2021, then decreased by 7.9% in 2022, then decreased another 4.6% in 2023.
-It is anticipated that average SUI tax rates will remain relatively flat in 2024 (U.S. DOL information has not been issued) and in 2025.
 While it is prudent for employers to be aware of the direction of SUI tax rates using indicators like state unemployment trust fund balance trends, state legislative initiatives, and overall economic conditions (all considered to be “uncontrollable factors”), it continues to be important for employers to take their own actions (“controllable factors”) to help keep SUI tax rates and associated costs as low as possible by:

 Even after rates have been calculated and assigned, there are actions that employers can take to help reduce 2025 SUI tax rates.
 Visit the Equifax blog titled: Planning Strategies to Help Reduce SUI Tax Burdens in 2023 and Beyond for additional insights.

-To keep up-to-date, please visit our Employer Unemployment Insurance Resource Center (log-in required).
+To keep up-to-date, please visit our Employer Unemployment Insurance Resource Center (log-in may be required).
 The site includes a 2025 Tax Guide intended to assist employers in identifying potential risks associated with increases in SUI tax costs from 2024 to 2025 (e.g., changes in minimum and maximum SUI tax rates, changes in wage bases, etc.).

 Please reach out to your Equifax representative to help address potential risks associated with the current unemployment landscape.
 Not a current client?
 Please feel free to contact our Employment Tax Consulting Group with any questions.